Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/general-tips-for-beginners.md

 I will introduce a good minimal collection of weapons I use [here](my-weapon-collection).

-## Criminal Enterprise Starter Pack: Claim Included Items Judiciously
+## Claim Criminal Enterprise Starter Pack Items Judiciously

-Some players might choose to purchase the game bundled with the [Criminal Enterprise Starter Pack](https://www.rockstargames.com/GTAOnline/starterpack).
+If you have purchased GTA V after January 2021 on Steam, Epic Games, PlayStation Store or Microsoft Store, your game comes with the [Criminal Enterprise Starter Pack](https://www.rockstargames.com/GTAOnline/starterpack).
-The Starter Pack is not necessary for joining GTA Online or a successful GTA Online career, but it does offer you some helpful resources to get a head start, so it is your choice on whether to buy it or not.
-Personally, I have mixed opinions on the Starter Pack.

-If you decide to buy the Starter Pack or have already purchased it, please do keep in mind that **it is not wise to claim everything in it**.
+The Starter Pack allows you to claim some in-game items for free; however, **it is not wise to claim everything in it**.
 For example, the Paleto Forest Bunker is something you must avoid under all possible conditions.
 Some of the weapons included in the pack have alternatives with better performance; once you claim them, you might never be able to get rid of them based on the reasons discussed in the section above.

 For more comments on items included in the Starter Pack, you can read other articles in this collection discussing [itself in more details](starter-pack)